NidalEllawala/tigermoves/README.md

 <img src="https://i.imgur.com/sFRWoaW.png" width="800" >

 # Getting started
 Tiger-Moves will be deployed soon.
-Until then you can run the app to connect with another comouter in your local network.
+Until then you can run the app to connect with another comouter on your local network.

 In order to run this app you will need to have [MongoDB](https://www.mongodb.com/) installed and running.

-1. Clone this repo - `git clone https://github.com/NidalEllawala/Tiger-Moves` and open it with your favorite code editer
+1. Clone this repo - `git clone https://github.com/NidalEllawala/tigermoves` and open it with your favorite code editer
 2. Change directory to the server folder `cd server`
 3. run `npm i` to install the necessary dependencies
 4. create a .env file in the root folder following the .env.example file provided
 5. run `node index.js`
+6. Change directory to the client folder `cd client`
+7. run `npm i` to install the necessary dependencies
+4. create a .env file in the root folder following the .env.example file provided
+5. run `npm start`

 # Tech Stack
 - Node.js